AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 The following platforms are marked as deprecated with AEM Forms 6.5.18.0 release on August 31, 2023:

-- Microsoft® Windows Server 2019 (64-bit)
+- Microsoft&reg; Windows Server 2019 (64-bit)
 - Oracle WebLogic Server 12.2.1 (12c R2)
-- Microsoft® Active Directory 2016
+- Microsoft&reg; Active Directory 2016

 The following platforms are marked as deprecated with AEM Forms 6.5.18.0 release on June 2, 2022: